Below is my blog written during the contruction of our new ecolodge.

 a) geological resources which have been processed: cement (which, although it produced locally using lime-rich rocks from the Anti Atlas Mountains, uses huge amounts of energy to produce it) and steel.
 Both of these are, of course, essential structurally, but we shall use them minimally to meet building regulations eg for ring beams at roof level, for foundations and for rooms with a width over over 4 metres.

 b) biological resources: the wood for windows and doors is imported.
 We will protect the wood by shading and with good quality microporous paint to ensure they last well.

-Below is a video showing details of work in progress at the ecolodge in Taroudant in mid January 2019.
+Below is a video showing the builders at work in mid January 2019.

 The main focus of the video is rammed earth construction, the method used to built both Taroudant’s Town Walls and massive aqueducts (both built in the late 16th Century) when Taroudant was the capital of Morocco and sugar production from cane was an important local industry; it was even supplied to Queen Elizabeth 1 who would eat no other!